Air pollution: Agricultural effects

 Various studies have estimated the impacts of air pollution on agriculture, especially ozone.
 Ozone acts as an oxidant and reduces photosynthesis.
 One study estimated that for a 1% increase in ozone concentrations, there would be a global economic loss of $10 billion each year.
-For PM_{2.5}, a 1% increase in pollution levels would lead to around $5 billion in losses, especially in colder climates.
+For PM_{2.5}, a 1% increase in pollution levels would lead to about $5 billion in losses, especially in colder climates.
 After air pollutants enter the agricultural environment, they not only directly affect agricultural production and quality, but also enter agricultural waters and soil.
 Air pollution further decreases the productivity of laborers via health impacts.

 The COVID-19 lockdowns created a natural experiment to examine the links between air quality and agricultural output.
 In India, the lockdown improved air quality, which enhanced surface greenness and photosynthetic activity.
 Both forests and crops saw positive effects; the improvement was most pronounced for crops.

 Economic effects

 Air pollution has a strong impact on the economy via its health effects – such as reduced productivity at work and the costs of healthcare – and its effects on crop yield.
 It also affects tourism, biodiversity, forestry, and water quality.
 Tourism may be negatively affected due to decreased visibility and damage to cultural heritage.
 People may be more prone to accidents due to air pollution.
 Increased NO_{2} levels are for instance linked to construction site accidents.

 In terms of the welfare cost on human health (non-market costs), a World Bank study found that PM_{2.5} pollution in 2019 cost the world economy over $8 trillion, over 6% of global GDP.
 In India and China, the loss of GDP was over 10%.
-Around 85% of this loss globally came from the loss of life, the rest from increased ill health.
+About 85% of this loss globally came from the loss of life, the rest from increased ill health.
 The costs of lives lost are calculated using the Value of Statistical Life, a number that tries to estimate how much people would be willing to pay to reduce their risk of dying.
 This number differs by country and is difficult to estimate for low- and middle-income countries.

 The direct market impacts on productivity loss, healthcare use, and crop losses were estimated to rise to 1% of GDP by 2060, according to the OECD.
 The Caspian region and China would see the largest impact.
 Air pollution also has an impact on energy production, as it reduces the amount of sunlight that reaches solar panels.
 It also causes the panels to become dirty, further reducing their energy output.